pwrlabs/pwrlabs-docs/docs/developers/sdks/wallets-in-pwr-chain.md

 1. **Identity**: Your wallet address acts as your unique identifier on the blockchain network.
 It's like your account number, allowing you to send and receive transactions.
 2. **Asset Storage**: Wallets securely store your digital assets, such as PWR tokens or other tokens built on the PWR Chain.
 These assets are associated with your wallet address.
-3. **Transaction Signing**: Wallets are responsible for signing transactions using your private key.
+3. **Transaction Signing**: Wallets are responsible for signing transactions using your seed phrase.
 This signature proves that you are the owner of the wallet and authorizes the transaction.
 4. **Interaction with dApps**: Wallets allow you to interact with decentralized applications (dApps) built on the PWR Chain.
 You can connect your wallet to a dApp to perform actions like sending transactions or accessing dApp-specific functionality.

 ## Creating & Managing Wallets with the SDK

-PWR Chain wallets are highly compatible with EVM wallets, allowing you to use the same private key of your wallet to interact with the PWR Chain SDKs.
+PWR Chain wallets are highly compatible with EVM wallets, allowing you to use the same seed phrase of your wallet to interact with the PWR Chain SDKs.

 To create a wallet in your software application using the PWR SDK.
-You can use your private key on Metamask or use [**PWR Wallet**](https://chromewebstore.google.com/detail/pwr-wallet/kennjipeijpeengjlogfdjkiiadhbmjl) to enjoy all the features.
+You can use [**PWR Wallet**](https://chromewebstore.google.com/detail/pwr-wallet/kennjipeijpeengjlogfdjkiiadhbmjl) to enjoy all the features.

-> **Important:** Don't share or send your wallet's **private key**, so that no one can steal your money.
+> **Important:** Don't share or send your wallet's **seed phrase**, so that no one can steal your money.

 [Install and import the PWR SDK](/developers/sdks/overview) into your project.